misiektoja/spotify_monitor/docs/configuration.md

 <a id="friend-activity-backend"></a>
 ## Friend Activity Backend

 Spotify Monitor by default follows Spotify's Listening Activity live feed, the source behind the Friend Activity panel in the desktop client.
 It shows the current track as soon as playback starts, reports pauses and skips and also includes friends who share their listening activity with selected people only.
 The feed lists up to 100 users.
+The live feed and the legacy endpoint can each list friends the other does not, so `--list-friends` compares both and names the differences.
+Doctor points at the other backend when only that one lists the target.

 A session starts when playback is observed.
 Starting the tool while playback is stopped shows the last shared track.
 During a session, the tool reports each pause and its length.
 A pause keeps the session open and the session ends when the inactivity timer runs out after playback stops.